YA26/MissingValuesHandler/README.md

 ## Do you want to give it a try?

-- Make sure all dependencies are installed.
-If that’s not the case you can install them with ```pip install requirements.txt```
+- You can get the library with ```pip install MissingValuesHandler```

-- Open the **run.py** file

 - Import your dataset or use those that are in the repository

-- Choose what type of random forest you will use(regressor or classifier)
+- Choose what type of random forest you want to apply(regressor or classifier)

 - Set up the parameters of the random forest you chose.
 The main difference resides in the criterion: it is gini or entropy for a random forest classifier and mse(mean square error) for a regressor.

 - Set up essentials parameters like the number of iterations, the additional trees, the base estimator…

+- The method "train()" possess among others two important arguments:
+      *forbidden_variables_list: variables that don't require encoding will be put in that list *ordinal_variables_list: suited for ordinal categorical variables encoding

 ## Coding example: